yadayadajaychan/ganbaru/backend/README.md

 ## Environment
 Copy the file `example.env` to `.env` and modify the variables to allow access to the postgres database.
-The database shouldn't have any tables in it before running the back-end server.
+The database shouldn't have any tables in it before starting the back-end server for the first time.

 A pair of RSA keys is also required for authentication using JWTs.
 They can be generated using openssl: